EduardoAG33/WRO-2025-Future-Engineers/README.md

 - Assumes **motor speed = 170 rpm**, **torque = 0.2 N·m**, **wheel radius = 0.028 m**.

+## Impact of vehicle dimensions

+The robot’s compact dimensions — 15 cm wide, 29 cm long, and 26 cm high — allow for the precise integration of both the steering and traction systems, enabling accurate and stable turns.
+It was designed to be as narrow as possible, minimizing the risk of collisions with walls during sharp turns.

+In the Open Challenge, our robot uses five ultrasonic sensors together with an OpenMV camera, creating an intelligent system that allows it to detect obstacles and move safely.
+The front ultrasonic sensor detects when a curve begins.
+The camera and ultrasonic sensors work together through a PID control system, and we also correct measurement errors from the ultrasonic sensors using gain adjustments depending on their inclination.
+This helps the robot identify whether a corridor is open or closed, effectively avoiding collisions with walls and improving navigation accuracy.

+For the Obstacle Challenge, we took advantage of the robot’s width, length, and height to optimize its performance in different scenarios.
+The width, being narrow, allows the vehicle to pass easily between pillars without collisions.
+The length was optimized for the parking task — we extended the vehicle and added a rear spoiler to make the most of the rule that define the parking area as 1.5 times the vehicle’s length.
+This provides more freedom and precision when parking.
+The height was designed to ensure better visibility of obstacles, allowing the sensors and camera to detect objects from their base to their top.
+This also prevents the robot from re-detecting the same obstacle after an evasive maneuver or a sharp turn, ensuring smoother navigation and preventing unnecessary repeated avoidance actions.

 ---

 ## Power and Sense Management